nanozuki/tabby.nvim/README.md

 releases a brand new 2.0, it will not break the 1.0 configuration.
 If needed, check out the [Readme V1](./README_v1.md)!

+The reasons for making the 2.0, and the improvements in 2.0, can be found at [#82](https://github.com/nanozuki/tabby.nvim/pull/82).

 ## Concept

 ### A line for the vim tab page, not for buffers